learn-co-curriculum/sinatra-restful-routes-readme/README.md

 This middleware will then run for every request sent by our application.
 It will interpret any requests with `name="_method"` by translating the request to whatever is set by the `value` attribute.
 In this example, the `post` gets translated to a `patch` request.
 The middleware handles `put` and `delete` in the same way.

 Many developers are confused about the difference between `PATCH` and `PUT`.
-It actually recalls a famous philosophical problem called [The Ship of Theseus Paradox](https://en.wikipedia.org/wiki/Ship_of_Theseus).
 Imagine a car with a license plate (`id`).
 Now let's say we wanted to change the car's color from red to green.
 We could:

 1. Pull our our disintegrating raygun and zap the car **ZZZZAP** and build a _new_ car that was identical to the first car in all aspects except that it was green instead of red.
 We could slap the old license plate (`id`) on it and, from a certain point of view, we have "updated the Car with given license plate with `id` equal to `params[:id]`
 2. Find a given car and repaint it